FailAcademy/learning/web-dev-foundation/_lessons/week-06/01-programming-basics.md

 ## Pre-work

-From the JavaScript & jQuery textbook:

-- Chapter 1/a (pp. 13-24)
+Please be sure to submit your [Capstone Project](/project/capstone/) idea to your instructor by the beginning of class.

 ---

 ## Learning Objectives

+- Define what "programming" is, as well as the essential mind set characteristics, tools, and skills of a professional programmer.
-- Learn basic programming concepts such as statements, booleans, conditions, loops and variables
+- Explore basic programming concepts such as statements, booleans, conditions, loops and variables in pseudocode.
+- Define what an algorithm is.
-- Use Scratch to build a basic program using graphical “pseudo code”
+- Use Scratch to build a basic program using graphical pseudocode.

 ---